bioinformatics-core-shared-training/Reverse_Summer_School_2025_R_Intro/README.md

-# Introduction to coding in R
+# Introduction to R for Biologists

-R training course for CRUK CI staff during the coronavirus lockdown.
+R training course for CRUK CI staff